ABC Fighters

-Abidjan Basket Club Fighters, commonly known as ABC Fighters, is an Ivorian basketball club based in the city of Abidjan.
-Founded in 1997, the team is the most successful men teams in the country, with 19 national championships won, and one continental FIBA Africa Champions Cup in 2005.
+Abidjan Basket Club Fighters, commonly known as ABC Fighters, is an Ivorian professional basketball club based in the city of Abidjan.
+Founded in 1997, the team is the most successful men teams in the country, with a record 22 national championships, and one continental FIBA Africa Champions Cup in 2005.
 The home arena of the team is the Palais des Sports de Treichville.

 History

 The ABC club was established in 1997 by members of the basketball section of the Africa Sports d'Abidjan football club.
 In 2002, the team played in the FIBA Africa Club Champions Cup for the first time.
 In 2004, the first-ever Ivorian Basketball Championship was won.

 In 2005, ABC won the FIBA Africa Clubs Champions Cup and was crowned African champions for the first time.
 In the final, ABC beat Angolan club Interclube 67–66.
 Stéphane Konaté was named the competition's Most Valuable Player.

 In 2021, the team was re-named from ABC to ABC Fighters.
 The team is nicknamed Dangôrôs, a term that designates in Malinké those who have earned the respect devolved to the elders.

 On 18 November 2022, ABC defeated Stade Malien in the Road to BAL semi-finals and clinched their first-ever ticket to the Basketball Africa League (BAL).

+In the playoffs of the 2023 BAL season, ABC played against Petro de Luanda in the quarter-finals.
+They lost 88-84.

+In September 2024, the Fighters signed Karim Mané, the first former NBA player to sign with the team.